Pythia: Illusions in the

 De Boer's research caused him to propose ethylene as a gas known to possess this sweet odor.
 Toxicologist Henry R. Spiller stated that inhalation of even a small amount of ethylene can cause both benign trances and euphoric psychedelic experiences.
 Other effects include physical detachment, loss of inhibitions, the relieving of pain, and rapidly changing moods without dulling consciousness.
 He also noted that excessive doses can cause confusion, agitation, delirium, and loss of muscle coordination.

 Anesthesiologist Isabella Coler Herb found that a dose of ethylene gas up to 20% induced a trance in which subjects could sit up, hear questions and answer them logically, though with altered speech patterns, and they might lose some awareness and sensitivity in their hands and feet.
 After recovery, they had no recollection of what had happened.
 With a dose higher than 20%, the patients lost control over their limbs and might thrash wildly, groaning and staggering.
 All these hallucinogenic symptoms match Plutarch's description of the Pythia, whom he had witnessed many times.

 During 2001, water samples from the Kerna spring, uphill from the temple and now diverted to the nearby town of Delphi, yielded evidence of 0.3 parts per million of ethylene.
-It is likely that in ancient times, higher concentrations of ethylene or other gases emerged in the temple from these springs.Broad (2007), p.
-194-5 While likely in the context of the ethylene gas theory, we have no evidence to support the diminishing ethylene concentration statement.
+It is likely that in ancient times, higher concentrations of ethylene or other gases emerged in the temple from these springs.
+While likely in the context of the ethylene gas theory, there is no evidence to support the diminishing ethylene concentration statement.

 Frequent earthquakes produced by Greece's location at the clashing intersection of three tectonic plates could have caused the observed cracking of the limestone, and the opening of new channels for hydrocarbons entering the flowing waters of the Kassotis.
 This would cause the admixture of ethylene to fluctuate, increasing and decreasing the potency of the drug.
 It has been suggested that the waning of the Oracle after the era of Roman Emperor Hadrian was due in part to a long period without earthquakes in the area.